The Twins Almanac for July

 Radke, Santana, and Lohse Pitch Three-Straight Shutouts

-Brad RadkeJohan Santana, and Kyle Lohse pitch back-to-back-to-back complete-game shutouts as the Twins beat the Royals 9-0, 4-0, and 12-0 at home in the Dome.
+Brad RadkeJohan Santana, and Kyle Lohse pitched back-to-back-to-back complete-game shutouts as the Twins beat the Royals 9-0, 4-0, and 12-0 at home in the Dome between July 5 and this date in 2004.

 July 7, 2010